Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 The 6.0 release takes advantage of Semantic Versioning ([SEMVER](https://semver.org/){:target="_blank"}), which means that this new release is not directly compatible with the previous releases of the SDK.

 There is no direct upgrade path from previous versions of the SDK because version 6.0 is an additional SDK to support out-of-process extensions, rather than an updated 4.x version.
-[Alfresco SDK 4.x]({% link content-services/latest/develop/sdk.md %}) is still needed for a lot of the extension points, such as [content modelling]({% link content-services/latest/develop/repo-ext-points/content-model.md %}).
+The [Alfresco In-Process (SDK 4.x)]({% link content-services/latest/develop/sdk.md %}) is still needed for a lot of the extension points, such as [content modelling]({% link content-services/latest/develop/repo-ext-points/content-model.md %}).

 If you have an existing project with business logic that could be lifted out and implemented as an external service, then the recommended approach is to create a new SDK 6 project and start using the event system to implement the business logic.